-Do you know the History of Broadbeach?
-In 1934 the Department of Lands released 280 acres of vacant crown lands to build a new township along the Southport-Burleigh Road to be known as Broadbeach.
+Do you know the history of Broadbeach?
+In 1934 the Department of Lands released 280 acres of vacant crown lands to build a new township along Southport Burleigh Road to be known as Broadbeach.

 Art has always been part of Broadbeach

-In 1977 it was discovered in the canal and upon recovery, thanks to Jupiter Casino and Bond University and donated to the National Trust of Australia.
+In 1977, it was discovered in the canal and recovered thanks to Conrad Jupiters Casino and Bond University, and was donated to the National Trust of Australia.

 Oasis in the desert

-Conrad Jupiter Hotel and Casino was completed in 1989 on the site of the old Broadbeach Island Caravan Park.
+Conrad Jupiters Hotel and Casino was completed in 1989 on the site of the old Broadbeach Island Caravan Park.

 Sir John Pidgeon developed the Oasis Shopping Centre on the site of the old Lennon’s Hotel.
-Lennon's Hotel was nicknamed “Oasis in the desert” and the name Oasis Shopping Centre was a nod to this local history.
+Lennon's Hotel had been nicknamed “Oasis in the Desert” so the name Oasis Shopping Centre was a nod to this local history.

 The new millennium has seen Broadbeach transform into the heart of the Gold Coast's social and commercial life, thanks to several significant developments.